Group B streptococcus (strep) is a type of bacteria. It can be found in the digestive

 - Red area on the face or other part of the body

 Pregnant women may have group B strep without symptoms.
-When they have symptoms, symptoms may include:
+When they have symptoms, these

 - Having to urinate often, having an urge to go, or pain when urinating